 While the RICO statute was enacted to give the government the tools to combat the mafia, the government hasn’t stopped using it even though the mafia isn’t the threat it used to be.
 In today’s world, racketeering allegations are still made even when there is no hint of organized crime or drug activity.

-What the RICO act did was it basically made being a "gangster" punishable by up to 20 years in jail.
+What the RICO act did was it basically made being a “gangster” punishable by up to 20 years in jail.
 This may sound overly simplistic, but think about how this law is different than other laws.
-Most laws prohibit certain activity and if the government can prove you engaged in the activity, you go to jail.
+Most laws prohibit certain activities, and if the government can prove you engaged in those activities, you go to jail.
 For example, the law says you can’t murder anyone.
-If you government can prove you murdered someone, you go to jail.
-Here though, RICO says you can’t engage in "racketeering."
+If the government can prove you murdered someone, you go to jail.
+Here though, RICO says you can’t engage in “racketeering.”
 What exactly is racketeering though?
 Whereas most laws target specific conduct, RICO targets behavior.

 For a person to be convicted of racketeering, the federal government needs to prove that a person engaged in a pattern of racketeering activity that is connected to an illegal “enterprise.”
 The RICO statute includes 35 kinds of crimes and if the person commits two of them within the course of 10 years and those two acts are connected to the enterprise, then the person is guilty of racketeering and faces up to 20 years in federal prison as well as a hefty fine and forfeiture of any businesses associated with the illegal activity.
-For a full list of the 35 crimes, which are called "predicate acts," consult the RICO statute or speak to a criminal defense lawyer.
+For a full list of the 35 crimes, which are called “predicate acts,” consult the RICO statute or speak to a knowledgeable RICO lawyer in Manhattan.
 Needless to say though, the kinds of crimes that the predicate acts include are the kinds of crimes commonly associated with gang activity.
-For example murder, promoting gambling, bribery, kidnapping are all on the list.
+For example, Murder, promoting gambling, bribery and kidnapping are all on the list.
 So are different varieties of fraud.